sharden007/AGM-Optimizer/README.md

 *Built for researchers who push boundaries, developers who ship products, and teams who refuse to compromise on performance.*

 ### See It in Action
-Contact Shawn Harden @ sharden007@gmail.com for a demo to experience the difference yourself.
+Contact Shawn Harden @ sharden007@gmail.com for a demo to experience the AGM difference yourself.